First search for nontensorial gravitational waves from known pulsars

 However, all previous targeted searches have been, by design, restricted to tensorial gravitational polarizations {\em only}.
 This leaves open the possibility that, due to a departure from GR, the neutron stars targeted in previous searches may indeed be emitting strong continuous waves with nontensorial content, in spite of the null results of standard searches.

-In this paper, we present results from a search for continuous gravitational waves in aLIGO data that makes no assumptions about how the gravitational field transforms under spatial rotations, and is thus sensitive to any of the six polarizations allowed by a generic metric theory of gravity.
-We targeted \npsrs\ known pulsars using data from aLIGO's first observation run (O1), and assuming GW emission at twice the rotational frequency of the source.
+In this paper, we present results from a search for continuous gravitational waves in aLIGO data that makes no assumptions about how the gravitational field transforms under local spatial rotations, and is thus sensitive to any of the five measurable polarizations allowed by a generic metric theory of gravity.
+We targeted \npsrs\ known pulsars using data from aLIGO's first observation run (O1), and assuming emission at twice the rotational frequency of the source.

 Our data provide no evidence for the emission of gravitational signals of tensorial or nontensorial polarization from any of the pulsars targeted.
 For sources in the most sensitive band of our detectors, we constrain the strain of the scalar and vector modes to be below \red{$1.5\times10^{-26}$} at 95\% credibility.
-These are the first direct upper limits for scalar and vector strain ever published, and may be used to constrain beyond-GR theories of gravity.
+These are the first direct upper limits for scalar and vector strain, and may in principle be used to constrain beyond-GR theories of gravity.

 \header{Analysis.} We search aLIGO O1 data from the Hanford (H1) and Livingston (L1) detectors for continuous waves of any polarization (tensor, scalar or vector) by applying the Bayesian time-domain method of \cite{Dupuis2005}, generalized to non-GR modes as described in \cite{Isi2017} and summarized below.
 Our analysis follows closely that of \cite{o1cw}, and uses the exact same interferometric data.